Truck Drivers with Diabetes – DOT Regulations

 The FMCSA diabetes panel is currently reviewing the physical standards qualifications.
 There are several process steps.
 All considerations and amendments must be reviewed and approved by the FMCSA medical board and chief medical officer.

 Diabetic truck drivers applying for a diabetes exemption should download a copy of the application (PDF) available on the FMCSA website.
 You must be evaluated by an ophthalmologist or optometrist, and an endocrinologist.
 These doctors must provide specific information regarding your diabetes.
+Applicants must also meet specific blood sugar requirements as part of the medical evaluation process.
 The agency may request additional information as well.

 This information is courtesy of non forced dispatch.